AwsamAgbarya/Courses-Notes/University/Calculus/Differential Equations.md

 			"roughness": 1,
 			"opacity": 100,
 			"angle": 0,
-			"x": -227.08910399689142,
+			"x": -230.2690814138836,
 			"y": -568.2414660434698,
 			"strokeColor": "#ffffff",
 			"backgroundColor": "transparent",
-			"width": 440.0994873046875,
+			"width": 446.4594421386719,
 			"height": 125,
 			"seed": 1750723070,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1706804790837,
+			"updated": 1715187788335,
 			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
-			"text": "Differential equations are often used\nwhen its easier to describe the situation\nwith relative change than absolute amounts.\n\nfor example: population size", "rawText": "Differential equations are often used\nwhen its easier to describe the situation\nwith relative change than absolute amounts.\n\nfor example: population size", "textAlign": "center",
+			"text": "Differential equations are often used\nwhen its easier to describe the situation\nwith relative change than absolute amounts.\nit relates the functions to their derivatives.\nfor example: population size", "rawText": "Differential equations are often used\nwhen its easier to describe the situation\nwith relative change than absolute amounts.\nit relates the functions to their derivatives.\nfor example: population size", "textAlign": "center",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "Differential equations are often used\nwhen its easier to describe the situation\nwith relative change than absolute amounts.\n\nfor example: population size", "lineHeight": 1.25,
+			"originalText": "Differential equations are often used\nwhen its easier to describe the situation\nwith relative change than absolute amounts.\nit relates the functions to their derivatives.\nfor example: population size", "lineHeight": 1.25
-			"baseline": 118
 		},
 		{
 			"type": "image",